Capitol Hill Fellowship

 Qualifications include a minimum grade level of GS/GM-13 or military equivalent; at least two years of federal service; a bachelor’s degree from an accredited college or university; demonstrated flexibility in work habits; and an ability to work independently in an unstructured environment.

 Most agencies require employees to apply through a designated coordinator or board within the agency.
-Ask the agency’s training officer or email us at email@example.com for our catalog.
+You can inquire with the agency’s training officer.

 Nomination Due Date